arvedluetzen/TorontoBlog/_posts/2025-09-15-Visit-Mark.md

 Here are a few random other stories of my week:

 Since I arrived there have already been three firealarms in the building I live in.
 This was somewhat forseeable as there are signs everywhere that we should close the kitchen doors while cooking to not trigger the firealarms in the rooms and attend our cooking at all times.
-As basic as these instructions sound, it was also kind of expected that somebody would forget in an 18 floor building with more than 20 people on each floor.
+As basic as these instructions sound, it was also kind of expected that somebody would forget in an 18 story building with more than 20 people on each floor.
 During the first one I was shocked.
 We could see smoke coming out of one window from the pavement.
 The firefighters then came and brought the situation under control.
 The second time it was for sure a false alarm.
 While my roommates decided to just stay in their rooms I decided to go outside every time for three main reasons:
 - The sound of the alarm is not toleratable.
 It hurts!
 - It is nice to get some fresh air and meet some other people from the building.
 - And for safety reasons.
 I don't want to be inside if there is something more serious.